kisiwu/web-extpack/README.md

 # web-extpack
 CLI to bundle a WebExtension using webpack.

-It uses a [webpack](https://www.npmjs.com/package/webpack) config file with 4 more available properties that overwrite "entry" and "output":
+It uses a [webpack](https://www.npmjs.com/package/webpack) config file with 4 more available properties that set "entry", "output.path" and "output.filename" if not already set:

 - ENTRY_DIR: The entry directory. (default: "src")
 - ENTRY_FILES_EXT: Entry files with those extensions. (default: [".js"])